 We chose a round basket with a bit of a lip (like this one) for our garden this year.
 I am really pleased with this choice over some of the other things I’ve tried in the past.

 I lined it with plastic wrap and then the kids piled potting soil on top of the plastic.
 A tin can works best for the tomb with a flat rock over the front of it.
 We used regular soil made into mud to cover the can and then placed river rock over the surface of the can and all around the edges of the basket (to hide the plastic wrap).

 We then placed votive candles like these all around the garden (get several of these so you can change them out as needed – you want to be able to enjoy your garden lit up at night!)

-Then, the kids added the 3 crosses we lashed together and sprinkled grass seed over the top of the potting soil, spraying it down with mist from a water bottle that we will keep handy to be able to mist our garden a couple of times a day over the next few weeks.
+Then, the kids added the 3 crosses we lashed together and sprinkled grass seed over the top of the potting soil (you could also use chia seeds!), spraying it down with mist from a water bottle that we will keep handy to be able to mist our garden a couple of times a day over the next few weeks.